Clad3815/ai-function-helper/tests/api_responses.md

         {
           "time": "09:00",
           "activity": "Visit the Imperial Palace",
-          "description": "Explore the grounds of Japan's imperial family residence and learn about its history" },
+          "description": "Explore the grounds of Japan's Imperial Family residence and learn about its history."
+        },
         {
           "time": "13:00",
-          "activity": "Lunch at Kanda Matsuya",
+          "activity": "Lunch at Kappabashi Street",
-          "description": "Try traditional soba noodles at this historic restaurant established in 1884" },
+          "description": "Visit the 'Kitchen Town' and try various food samples while shopping for unique kitchenware."
+        },
         {
-          "time": "15:00",
+          "time": "16:00",
-          "activity": "Tour the Edo-Tokyo Museum",
+          "activity": "Tour the Miraikan",
-          "description": "Discover the history of Tokyo from the Edo period to modern times through interactive exhibits" },
+          "description": "Explore the National Museum of Emerging Science and Innovation to see the latest in Japanese technology."
+        },
         {
-          "time": "19:00",
+          "time": "20:00",
-          "activity": "Izakaya hopping in Shinjuku",
-          "description": "Experience Tokyo's nightlife and try various Japanese dishes at local izakayas" }
+          "activity": "Dinner at Uobei Shibuya Dogenzaka",
+          "description": "Experience high-tech sushi ordering and delivery via touch screens and conveyor belts."
+        }
       ]
     },